runonbitcoin/run-db/README.md

 #### trust

-Stores the transactions have been trusted and whose code will be executed.
+Stores the transactions which have been trusted and whose code will be executed.

 | Column | Type | Description |
 | ------ | ---- | ----------- |